Power maps in finite groups: Size of

 Let $B$ denote the set of primes such that $\ord_p(a) < \sqrt{p}/\log p$.

 \begin{lemma}[\cite{Erdos1999}] With $B$ defined as above, $\vert B \cap \{1, \dotsc, N \} \vert = O(n/ (\log n)^3)$. \end{lemma}

-\begin{remark} Using the results in \cite{Kurlberg2003}, we can improve the bound for $\ord_p(a)$ from $\sqrt{p}/\log p$ to $p^{1 + o(1)}$ under the GRH, which would lead to a corresponding improvement in theorem \ref{cyclicnormal} to $N(a, C_n) \le n^{o(1)}$ for almost all $n$. \end{remark} For an integer $n$, let $n_B$ denote the largest divisor of $n$ that is a product of primes from $B$. \begin{lemma} For almost all $n \le N$, $n_B < \log n$. \end{lemma}
+\begin{remark} Using the results in \cite{Kurlberg2003}, we can show that the set of primes $p$ at most $n$ for with $\ord_p(a) \le p^{1 + o(1)}$ has size $O(n/(\log n)^3)$ under the generalized Riemann hypothesis, which would lead to a corresponding improvement in theorem \ref{cyclicnormal} to $N(a, C_n) \le n^{o(1)}$ for almost all $n$. \end{remark} For an integer $n$, let $n_B$ denote the largest divisor of $n$ that is a product of primes from $B$. \begin{lemma} For almost all $n \le N$, $n_B < \log n$. \end{lemma}

 \begin{proof} By the density estimate in lemma \ref{density}, we see that Therefore, for any $\varepsilon > 0$, there is $C = C(\varepsilon)$ such that Thus for all but $\varepsilon N$ integers $n \le N$, we have that $n_B < C$.
 As $\varepsilon$ was arbitrary and eventually $\log n > C$, this proves the claim. \end{proof}